onlabsorg/olojs/docs/api/environment.md

 ```

 - `id` is an URI that identifies the required document inside this
-  environment; it can contain a path, an optional query and an optional
+  environment; it can contain a protocol, a path and an optional query
-  frarment.
 - `doc` is the document object returned by the `createDocument`
   method.